 A major goal of population enhancement efforts includes ensuring that recovering coral populations are genetically diverse.
 Obtaining genetic individuals and tracking the genotypes of corals in nurseries and during outplanting is important for the long-term success of restoration efforts and the coral populations being restored.
 This is especially important for coral species that are endangered or low in abundance because they have likely already undergone genetic bottleneck where dramatic losses of coral colonies has reduced a lot of genetic material (called ‘founder effects’).
 Thus, several resources have been developed to help coral restoration practitioners build increase genetic diversity in their cultured and outplanted corals.

-Definitions – see Webinar for further description
+Definitions – see the Coral Genetics Research and Restoration webinar for further description

 - Genetic diversity – the number of different alleles within a population